By Chanté Eliaszadeh | October 8, 2025

 - Secondary market independence: Trading occurs without promoter involvement

-Reality check: Very few projects achieve sufficient decentralization to escape securities classification.
-Do not assume your token will qualify for this exception—plan for securities compliance instead.
+Reality check: Very few projects achieve sufficient decentralization to escape securities classification at launch.
+Do not assume your token will qualify---plan for securities compliance and treat decentralization as a goal to document, not a launch-day assumption.

 Decision Framework: Is Your Token a Security?